-- Life insurance tips for people living with diabetes
+Life insurance is a possibility for those people living with diabetes.

-Diabetes rates are on the rise in America as sedentary lifestyles, super-sized meals and expanding waistlines add up to insulin resistance and a host of other problems.
+The number of people with diabetes is on the rise, as sedentary lifestyles, super-sized meals and expanding waistlines add up to insulin resistance and a host of other problems.

 In the United States, approximately 25.8 million people have diabetes – 8.3 percent of the U.S. population.
 Of these, seven million do not know they have the disease, according to the National Diabetes Education Program.

 The NDEP also reported that there has been a 12.5 percent increase of people diagnosed with diabetes since 1958, an increase of epidemic proportions.

 It is estimated that 79 million adults aged 20 and older have Prediabetes – a condition where blood glucose levels are higher than normal but not high enough to be called diabetes.
 The NDEP points out that losing weight and increasing physical activity can prevent or delay Prediabetes from progressing into diabetes.